tbobm/tbobm-blog/content/posts/complete-health-checks/index.md

 and functionality of key system dependencies.
 This deeper validation provides several advantages, especially in environments where reliability and efficiency are critical.

+In a microservice based architecture, they help preventing cascading outages and keep the retry capabilities for more complex situations.

 [http-200]: https://http.cat/status/200

 ### Integrate the Fail-Fast Concept in Deployments

-By proactively detecting failures before they impact users, Complete Health Checks help implement the fail-fast principle in new deployments.
-If a crucial dependency is unreachable, the deployment can be halted or flagged immediately, reducing the risk of degraded service.
+By proactively detecting failures before they impact users, Complete Health Checks help implement the [fail-fast principle][wiki-failfast] in new deployments.
+If a crucial dependency is unreachable, the deployment can be cancelled and rolled back immediately, reducing the risk of degraded service.

-- **Database Connectivity Issues**: If an application cannot connect to its database, it should fail early rather than attempt to serve requests with incomplete functionality.
+- **Database Connectivity Issues**: If an application can not connect to its database, it must fail as early as possible instead of attempting to serve requests that will fail anyway.
 - **External Service Availability**: Some applications rely on third-party APIs or internal services.
 A proper health check should validate access to these endpoints to ensure smooth operation.

 ### Guarantee Processing Efficiency During Deployments

 A system that is aware of its own health can make smarter decisions about request handling.
-Instead of blindly accepting traffic, it can gracefully reject requests if a key component is unavailable.
+Instead of blindly accepting traffic, it can gracefully reject requests [^2] if a key component is unavailable.

+[^2]: This can be handled at the [service mesh][wiki-service-mesh] level if any

 - **Serve Only Valid Requests**: If the application detects missing dependencies, it can return an appropriate error status instead of inefficiently processing doomed requests.
 - **Optimize Resource Utilization**: Prevent wasted resources in production by ensuring that only healthy instances handle user traffic.
+This goes a long way towards [green IT][wiki-green-it] and cost reduction for processing heavy requests.

 ### Expose More Than Just Basic Availability